ycYiwei/COMP-579-Reinforcement-Learning/README.md

 Independently completed all assignments for McGill's reinforcement learning course taught by Prof. Doina Precup.

 ## Assignment 1
-Experimented with the k-armed bandit problem.
+Experimented with the k-armed bandit problem: implemented the epsilon-greedy, UCB, and Thompson sampling algorithms and tested them on different hyperparameter values; computed and plotted regret

 ## Assignment 2
 Implemented and compared the performance of SARSA and expected SARSA on the Frozen Lake domain from OpenAI Gym;